Table Of Contents_

 WHY WE LIKE IT: If you are willing to spend a bit more on a camcorder, this Vixia model may be more your style.

 It’s a small, lighter camcorder that’s easier to carry around while traveling, with a great LCD touchscreen for controlling your video, and a number of options for recording in different ways, such as slow motion or fast-motion, and zoom framing assist for getting really close to subjects.
+These are some of its top features that make it a contender for the best vlogging camera under 300.

 However, if you are primarily interested in filming yourself, the Vixia falls a bit short.
 It’s designed to film other people, nature, and events, and lacks features designed for sitting in front of the camera and talking to an audience.
 Choose this cam if you have a more outward-facing, active blog.
 For a similarly priced camera, take a look at the Diji Osmo.